Phaiax/ArcticTypescript/README.md

 v0.5.0:
 - You will need a new config file called tsconfig.json
 - Updated to TS 1.5 via typescript-tools (switching to tsserver will come soon)
-- Dropped support for Outline view, since typescript-tools have dropped support for this.
-Will come back with tsserver.
+- Dropped support for Outline view, since typescript-tools has dropped support for this.
+This feature will come back again with tsserver.

 v0.4.0:
 - build system: (relative) paths with spaces are now enclosed in "" automatically